oneapi-src/oneDNN/doc/cpu_programming.md

 cp.execute(stream, {data, weight}, {output});                                   // 13
 ~~~

-## Fall-back Mechanism
+## Supporting Fall-back Mechanism for Users

 Sometimes framework users may want to fall back to default implementation when
 oneDNN Graph fails to compile or execute.
 At this time users need to reorder
-oneDNN Graph specific tensors to public tensor and then feed into framework
+oneDNN Graph opaque tensors to public tensors and then feed into framework
-default implementation kernel.
-Now oneDNN Graph has already been support
+default implementation kernel. oneDNN Graph API supports `reorder` operator for
-`reorder` operator for this case.
-With the help of feature of single operator
+this case.
+With the help of feature of single operator partition, users can
-partition, users can easily convert tensors to public layout.
+easily convert tensors to public layout.

 ## Weight Prepacking

 For inference mode, weights are usually constant during iterations.
-Also for
-some operators like convolution and matmul, the layout of weight tensor may be
-not public.
-In order to improve inference performance, users may want to convert
+In order to
+improve inference performance, users may want to convert the weight from public
-the weight to optimal layout and use this converted weight every iteration.
+layout to opaque layout and use this converted weight every iteration.
 This
 will significantly reduce the overhead of converting weight every iteration.
-With the combination of single operation partition and `reorder` operation,
+With the combination of single operator partition and `reorder` operation, users
-users should be able to implement this optimization on their side.
+are able to implement this optimization on their side.
+Need to mention that the
+weight's opaque layout can be only queried out from compiled partition, which
+requires the tensor shapes mush be known at the compilation time.

 ## Additional Ease-of-Use Features

 - Users don't need set tensor's dims assuming NHWC format

-  - oneDNN Graph library supports arbitrary orders of shapes passed by users.
-    The library now provides two attributes (`data_format` and `filter_format`)
+  - oneDNN Graph API removes the format representation from logical tensor, so
-    to indicate how to parse the shapes.
+    users don't need to indicate whether the tensor is NHWC tensor or NCHW
+    tensor.
+Instead, the logical tensor used in oneDNN Graph API only needs to
+    describe the layout using dims and strides.
+The semantics of axes for
+    tensors are specified by the operator's attributes.
+For example, the
+    Convolution operator has `data_format` and `filter_format`.

      ~~~cpp
      // for example, tensorflow shapes